-The new Farm Bill will allow USDA to continue record accomplishments on behalf of the American people, while providing new opportunity and creating jobs across rural America.
-It will enable USDA to further expand markets for agricultural products at home and abroad, strengthen conservation efforts, create new opportunities for local and regional food systems and grow the biobased economy.
-It will provide a dependable safety net for America's farmers, ranchers and growers.
-It will maintain important agricultural research, and ensure access to safe and nutritious food for all Americans.
+The Farm Bill allows USDA to continue record accomplishments on behalf of the American people, while providing new opportunity and creating jobs across rural America.
+It enables USDA to further expand markets for agricultural products at home and abroad, strengthen conservation efforts, create new opportunities for local and regional food systems and grow the biobased economy.
+It provides a dependable safety net for America's farmers, ranchers and growers.
+It maintains important agricultural research, and ensure access to safe and nutritious food for all Americans.

 Rural Area Definition for USDA Housing Programs

 The Agricultural Act of 2014 (Farm Bill) makes areas with population up to 35,000 and rural in character eligible for USDA Rural Housing Programs, with certain provisions.
-Changes to the eligible areas map based on the Farm Bill will be released on May 6, 2014, on the USDA Income and Property Eligibility Site.
+Changes to the eligible areas map based on the Farm Bill can be found on the USDA Income and Property Eligibility Site.
 Select “Single Family Housing” under the Property Eligibility menu.

-Stakeholders are advised that additional changes to eligible rural areas for USDA Rural Housing Programs as outlined in H.R.933, Consolidated and Further Continuing Appropriations Act of 2013 and the 2010 Census will take effect on October 1, 2014, barring further Congressional action.
-A preview of the “Future Eligible Areas” will be available on the USDA Income and Property Eligibility Site later this summer.
+Stakeholders are advised that additional changes to eligible rural areas for USDA Rural Housing Programs as outlined in H.R.933, Consolidated and Further Continuing Appropriations Act of 2013 and the 2010 Census took effect on October 1, 2014. .
+A preview of the “Future Eligible Areas” is available on the USDA Income and Property Eligibility Site..

 Rural Development Farm Bill Fact Sheets